MasoniteFramework/docs/security/authentication.md

     }
 ```

 The second option is whether or not the user should reauthenticate with the database after their token has expired.
 If set to `False`, the token will simply continue to refill the user model and set a new token all without touching the database.
+If set to `True` it will cancel out the token and reauthenticate with the database to create a new token.

 ## Authentication Model